Tomn94/ebooks_tutorial/README.md

         ![screenshot](http://i.imgur.com/EUKKtzy.png)

-        - foreman is great for bug fixing, etc, because you don't want to have to push your code to Heroku's servers every time you do something, and want to check if something does what you want it to do. once you've run `foreman start`, try doing something with your bot (like following it), and it should do whatever you've specified (i.e.: follow back).
+        - foreman is great for bug fixing, etc, because you don't want to have to push your code to Heroku's servers every time you do something and want to check if something does (or doesn't do) what you want it to do. once you've run `foreman start`, try doing something with your bot (like following it), and it should do whatever you've specified (i.e.: follow back).
         *your bot should work by now* (if it doesn't,